 Responsibilities and Requirements:

 Research, especially reasearch with humans, is very time-intensive.
-Volunteers will be expected to be able to dedicate a minimum of 6 hours per week, to be determined based on the volunteer’s availability and grasp of subject matter.
+Interns will be expected to be able to dedicate a minimum of 6 hours per week, to be determined based on the intern’s availability and grasp of subject matter.
 An academic background in Psychology, Biology, or Neuroscience is strongly preferred but not required.